 The Lambton County insect survey was a project undertaken by Dr Jeff Skevington and colleagues from 1991-1994 to document the insects of the oak savannah in the region and a large portion of the material collected during the project was deposited at the University of Guelph Insect Collection.
 An earlier version of this list was hosted here, but the published account of this work, “Insects of North Lambton“, is now available as a pdf.

-We have a long history documenting the insects of the Ojibway Prairie Provincial Nature Reserve, because of the rich and unique fauna found there, and these efforts culminated in an intensive survey of the park in 2001-2003 and the generation of this species list and the associated paper.
-We have continued to document the fauna of this amazing park, including focused work on specific taxa.
+We have a long history documenting the insects of the Ojibway Prairie Provincial Nature Reserve and adjacent sites within the Ojibway Prairie complex.
+Our study of this rich and unique fauna culminated in an intensive survey of the park in 2001-2003 and the publication of this species list and the associated paper.
+We have continued to document the fauna of this amazing park, including focused work on specific taxa and an updated 2022 list is provided here.
 For general information on the fauna and flora of Ojibway Prairie, please also check out Ojibway Nature Centre website.

 Point Pelee National Park